iree-org/iree/docs/website/docs/guides/deployment-configurations/cpu.md

 !!! tip "Tip - CPU features"

-    The `--iree-llvmcpu-target-cpu-features` flag tells the compiler to generate code using certain CPU "features", like SIMD instruction sets.
+    The `--iree-llvm-target-cpu-features` flag tells the compiler to generate code using certain CPU "features", like SIMD instruction sets.
 Like the target triple, you can pass "host" to this flag to let LLVM infer the features supported by your host machine.